 Produce a WD from the current meeting, but only include the description of the AVC/HEVC/VSEI based SEI message (or usage in systems), and associated analysis synthesis, reference to RDD-5, potentially old JVT docs, etc., leave out reference AV1 for now.
 Could have editing notes that it is intended to add reference to other existing technology.

 It is agreed to move forward with option 2.
 Editing period could be 5 weeks.

+Potential titles (not finally decided):

 “Film grain technology for video applications”

 “Grain-noise technology for video applications”